kudrom/lupulo/docs/accessors.rst

 use easily a widget for several devices with different data schemas.

 But a widget has to render the data the device is sending.
 And that data follows the data schema of the device.
+So apparently, the widget must know the data schema in order to access the raw data in the paint function.
+And that's a problem of extensibility because if the data schema changes, the code inside the widget must change too.

-The solution is to provide a mechanism to allow a widget to extract datums from the raw data.
+The solution is to provide a mechanism to allow a widget to extract datums from the raw data without knowing directly the data schema definition.

 Remember from previous sections that the web page is made of widgets constructed with a definition called layout.
 Each widget subscribes to different event sources, and each event source is defined by some section in the data schema.

+In the layout of the widget, there is a section called accessors, which describes the data schema definition of the event source to the widget through the accessors mechanism.

+When the widget is constructed, the frontend passes it the entire layout.
+Afterwards, if the widget uses accessors, the widget calls the *get_accessors* function with the accessors section in the layout definition.
+This function returns a list of accessors functions for every datum the widget is interested in.

-So, when a widget calls an accessor with some raw data from an event source, the accessor must know somehow the structure of the event source and what datum the widget is interested in.
-That information is written down by the programmer of the data schema in the accessors section of the widget in the layout file.
+When a widget calls one of this accessors with some raw data from an event source, the accessor already knows the structure of the event source and returns the datum the widget is interested in.

-When the widget is constructed, the frontend passes it the entire layout, afterwards, if the widget uses accessors, it calls the *get_accessors* function, which returns a list of accessors functions for every datum the widget is interested in.

-Once the widget's paint function is called, the widget calls the accessor with the raw data and gets back some datum to render.
+This way, the widget don't access the data schema: the accessors do this for him.
+But the widget must construct, store and call them explicitly.
+That's why the accessors are optional.

 This is how the accessors work, for some explanation of the layout format and the way a widget should use them, see the following sections.